Arrogance (band): History

 Rumors was released in 1976 but unfortunately Vanguard, then a New York City independent label, was ill-equipped to properly support and promote an up-and-coming rock band since its roster was primarily folk artists.
-And it probably didn't help that, early the following year, Fleetwood Mac released a multi-platinum album using the English spelling of the same title, “Rumours.”
-But for whatever reasons, Rumors’ launch was less than successful.

 Arrogance parted from Vanguard after the one release.
 By this time folk rock was waning in popularity, so the band changed its focus back to its roots in rock and roll.
 Rod Abernethy, the final member of Arrogance, joined on lead guitar in 1976.
-"We needed something to help spice us up a bit," said Scott.
-And that Rod certainly did, bringing an electric British pop influence to the music.